 What to do if I lose my lost pet?

 How many pets are killed in shelters every year?

-How can they possibley not have any idea how many pets they take in, adopt out, or euthanize?
+Either way, if the ASPCA has data on relinquishment, how can they not have any data on the number of pets they take in, adopt out, and euthanize?